gerph/riscos-prminxml-tool/README.md

 convert the format into HTML and other formats.
 The primary transformation is HTML 2 with tables, with a HTML 5/CSS transformation coming in later versions.

-The tool, `riscos-prminxml`, is a Perl script intended to be used to process XML files into other formats without installation.
+The tool, `riscos-prminxml`, is intended to be used to process XML files into other formats.

-## Installation on RISC OS
+## Installation on POSIX systems

-The release archives contain the tool ready to be installed into your `PATH` (on POSIX systems) or on `Run$Path` (on RISC OS systems).
-The tool requires Perl 5 on later to function.
+The release archives contain the tool ready to be installed into your `PATH` (on POSIX systems).
+Copy the `riscos-prminxml` file and `riscos-prminxml-resources` directory to a location where they can be executed from, such as `/usr/local/bin` or `~/bin`.

+## Installation on RISC OS systems

+The RISC OS archive contains a set of tools to place somewhere that they can be executed, such as within your library.
+A common installation would be to copy all the files and directories from `Tools.XML` to your library.

+The distribution for RISC OS includes the `perl`, `xsltproc` and `xmllint` binaries.
+The version of perl supplied is suitable for use with the tool only.

 ## Requirements